 to receive donations of varied local history related documents

 and photographs.
-There are always many projects being worked on.
+There are always projects being worked on.
+The

-The most prominent in recent times is the James Brothers project
+most prominent to date was the James Brothers project so named

-so named as it is the first of a series of projects, for which
+as it was the first in a series of projects, for which the Society

 In February 2013 the Society held workshops at the Shire Horse

 Farm, as part of the James Brothers project that is managed by

 Rheinallt James.
 Children of all ages and ability were given the

 chance to use tools of the period of Howard and Herbert James

 of Narberth who built and then flew their ‘Caudron Biplane’

 some hundred years ago.
 The children worked on shaping a propeller,